 One of my earlier interviews for the podcast was with Dr. Whitfield East, one of the key people responsible for the Army’s ACFT.
 One of the things that stood out to me while researching for that interview, and his answers during our conversation, was how there are several realms of fitness.

-With that in mind, I started thinking about fitness assessments in terms of levels and realms rather than raw scores.
-So rather than a single “do-all” test, I decided to create three of them with increasing difficulty and specificity.
+With that in mind, I started thinking about fitness assessments in terms of levels and domains rather than raw scores.
+So rather than a single “do-all” test, I decided to create three separate ones with increasing difficulty and specificity.

 - Level 1: General physical condition